-Staff are trained in conservation leadership and technology to improve efficiency and productivity.

-An up-to-date training and succession plan is in place for all staff positions.

-Employment benefits for staff are maintained, or improved if needed, to be at a competitive level.

-Annual staff evaluations indicate high job satisfaction, coupled with high performance.

-Additional volunteers/hours are secured to increase capacity and help maintain low overhead for outreach, event planning, GIS analysis, stewardship, legal analysis, fundraising, etc.
+- Staff are trained in conservation leadership and technology to improve efficiency and productivity. - An up-to-date training and succession plan is in place for all staff positions. - Employment benefits for staff are maintained, or improved if needed, to be at a competitive level. - Annual staff evaluations indicate high job satisfaction. - Additional volunteers/hours are secured to increase capacity and help maintain low overhead for outreach, event planning, GIS analysis, stewardship, legal analysis, fundraising, etc.

-Directors to meet our five-year strategic goals.
+Strategy 5.
+Ensure strong and functional leadership by the Board of Directors to meet our five-year strategic goals.

 No organization succeeds without visionary and dedicated leadership.
-CLT's Board of Directors plays a key role in making sure that we carry out the vision of the organization, that we maintain and live by the values that have been the hallmark of the organization, and that the organization is on a sound, sustainable financial footing
+CLT's Board of Directors plays a key role in making sure that we carry out the vision of the organization, that we maintain and live by the values that have been the hallmark of the organization, and that the organization is on a sound, sustainable financial footing.